Skip to content

 Client WorkJune 2025Completed

-End-to-end telemetry system across remote flood monitoring sites.
-On-site commissioning, sensor calibration, and a unified data broker normalising inputs across agencies.
+End-to-end telemetry system for a multi-agency flood monitoring network.
+On-site commissioning, sensor calibration, and a unified data broker normalising inputs from LoRaWAN, cellular, and legacy serial sensors.

 The problem